You Can Now Officially Apply for Student Loan Forgiveness. Here's How

 Who is eligible for automatic relief

-If you don't hear from the Education Department, you should apply for forgiveness when the application is available.
+If you don't hear from the Education Department whatsoever even though you signed up for alerts, you should manually apply for forgiveness.